Woodhaven Boulevard station (IND Queens Boulevard Line): Renovation

 Queens Center Mall first opened in 1973, but the name convention on subway maps was not in use until the mid-to-late 1980s.
 The station became dilapidated by the 1980s due to lack of maintenance over the years, and in 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 The station was also heavily used, serving 15,000 passengers per weekday by 1993.

 In April 1991, the entrance at the north side of Queens Boulevard near an overpass of the Long Island Expressway was closed, along with fifteen other entrances across the subway system to reduce crime.
 In June 1992, subway riders held a protest rally, demanding the reopening of the entrance.
 In 1993, the Woodhaven Boulevard station began a three-year renovation project as part of a general refurbishment of seventy New York City Subway stations.
 The refurbishment added a new token booth, new signage and platform edge strips, replaced platform tiles, staircase components, and lighting, and restored the station's restrooms.
 Four new turnstiles were added at the east end of the station, a new east-end staircase was added to the north side of Queens Boulevard and the west-end staircase was widened.
 A new public address system was added to the station, the west end token booth was moved closer to the turnstiles and turnstiles equipped for the Automated Fare Collection system were installed.
 The project was expected to be completed in September 1996.
 After the renovation, the station retained the now out-of-date "Woodhaven Blvd–Slattery Plaza" name tablets.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Woodhaven Boulevard station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Woodhaven Boulevard.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
+The station is currently undergoing renovations to install elevators at the station.